 So, if you encounter different challenges and problems that need solving on a regular basis, then creativity is an invaluable skill to have.

 Let’s say, for example, that you work in sales.
 Having creativity will help you to look for new ways to approach and reach out to potential customers.
 Or perhaps you’re a teacher.
 In this role, you have to constantly look for new ways to deliver your message and educate your students.

 Excited to start honing your creativity?
 Here at Lifehack, we’ve got a wealth of knowledge to help you get started.
 We understand that creativity is a matter of connecting things together in order to derive new meaning or value.

-So, if you want to learn how to start connecting the dots, simply check out our ultimate solution here.
+So, if you want to learn how to start connecting the dots, check out these tips:

 Featured photo credit: rawpixel via unsplash.com